dmurfet/therisingsea/content/post/seminar-ch.md

 #### Current seminar

+In semester one of 2021 we are running a seminar on renormalisation (in physics) vs resolution (in algebraic geometry).
+This material is jointly relevant both to the Landau-Ginzburg / Conformal Field Theory correspondence and singular learning theory of deep learning.

+Topics to be covered:

+  * A1-A5.
+Basic algebraic geometry (Hartshorne 1.1-1.5) in the language of algebraic varieties, focusing on blow-ups and singularities
+  * A6.
+Definition of resolution, statement of Hironaka's theorem
+  * A7.
+Universal property of blowup (scheme theoretic)
+  * B. Renormalisation
+  * C. Lie theory, starting at some point (assume some background)
+  * CX.
+Resolution of simple singularities (Slodowy)

+  * Johanna - Hamiltonian reduction?

+#### S1 2020

 In semester one of 2020 we are running a seminar on cohomological field theories (CohFTs) moduli spaces of curves and Landau-Ginzburg models, with an aim to understand the construction of the [Polishchuk-Vaintrob CohFT](https://arxiv.org/abs/1105.2903).
 From the third talk, all talks will be **online only** and may be accessed by anybody using Zoom.

 Talk schedule: